 Neuromas may require one or more perineural infiltrations of long-acting corticosteroids with a local anesthetic.
-Injection is at a 45° angle to the foot, into the interspace at the level of the dorsal aspect of the metatarsophalangeal joints.
+Injection is at a 45° angle to the foot, into the interspace at the level of the dorsal aspect of the metatarsophalangeal joints (see Considerations for using corticosteroid injections Considerations for Using Corticosteroid Injections ).
 Orthotics with neuroma pads, rest, cold packs, and properly fitting shoes often relieve symptoms.
-Nerve ablation techniques, such as injecting 20% alcohol with a local anesthetic directly into the nerve with ultrasonographic guidance, or cryogenic freezing of the nerve may help relieve symptoms.
+Nerve ablation techniques, such as injecting 20% alcohol with a local anesthetic directly into the nerve with ultrasonographic guidance or cryogenic freezing of the nerve may help relieve symptoms.
 If other treatments are ineffective, excision often brings complete relief.
 Another neuroma occasionally develops at the site of nerve excision (amputation or stump neuroma), which may require additional surgery.

 Metatarsal pain can result from irritation or benign thickening of the interdigital nerves.